Simsbury-High-School/hfn/README.md

 Building and Installing
 -----------------------

+hfn depends upon either the regex-pcre package which is available from Hackage at <http://hackage.haskell.org/package/regex-pcre>.
+It can be installed using cabal install like so:

+    cabal install regex-pcre

 hfn does not have an executable target presently.
-Its source files can be compiled with the Glaskell Haskell Compiler, <https://www.haskell.org/ghc/>. hfn does not depend upon any libraries aside from the ghc Prelude, which is included with ghc.
+Its source files can be compiled with the Glaskell Haskell Compiler, <https://www.haskell.org/ghc/>.

 Version